-Failure to provide an annual anti-sexual harassment training is a violation of the New York City Human Rights Law.
-Employees can file a complaint by calling 311 or the Commission’s Infoline at (718) 722-3131.
+Failure to provide an annual sexual harassment prevention training is a violation of the New York City Human Rights Law.
+Employees can file a complaint by calling 311 or the Commission’s Infoline at (212) 416-0197.
 Employees can report anonymously about their employer’s failure to provide a training by calling the Commission's Infoline or by completing an online inquiry form.

 27. If I have multiple jobs, do I have to take the training at every place of employment?

 Employees do not need to take the training at each workplace where they work over the course of a year.
-Employers can request that employees provide proof of completion of an anti-sexual harassment training at another employer.
+Employers can request that employees provide proof of completion of a sexual harassment prevention training at another employer.
 Employees should request the certificate from the employer who provided the training to give to the other employer.

 Important: Employees are not responsible for confirming that their previous training complies with the training requirements.
 If there is a question of compliance, employers can require the employee to be trained again.

 28. How do I report that my employer is not in compliance with the Stop Sexual Harassment Act?

 If you think that your employer is not in compliance with the requirements of the Stop Sexual Harassment in NYC Act, please contact the Commission by calling the Commission’s Infoline at (212) 416-0197 or by filling out an online inquiry form.

 1. Provide sexual harassment prevention training to their employees every year.

 3. Distribute a fact sheet explaining employee’s rights.

 29. I am a person with a disability.
 Is the Commission’s training accessible?